Chip-scale superconducting quantum gravimeter combining a SQUID, a transmon, and a nanomechanical resonator: Conclusion

 Beyond these specific parameter sets, our analysis yields a few concrete design rules for superconducting gravimetry.
 The longitudinal coupling $k = g_0/\omega_m$ enters the QFI quadratically, so larger $k$ is beneficial up to the point where decoherence and flux noise become limiting.
 In parallel, the mechanical quality factor and bath temperature mainly set the dephasing envelope and the length of the useful interrogation window.
 Readout fidelity and local-oscillator phase stability determine how closely the classical Fisher information follows the QFI\cite{Braunstein1994PRL,Paris2009IJQI,Giovannetti2011}.
 In this geometric-phase picture, operating at revival times has a clear advantage: the probe disentangles from the resonator and gravity is encoded in a single-qubit phase, which simplifies tomography and supports repeated measurements at high duty cycle.

 On the hardware side, the same lithographic platform can be replicated into multiplexed arrays, gradiometric layouts, and modules integrated with complementary quantum sensors.
 Large-scale multiplexed superconducting readout and hybrid architectures have already been demonstrated in other quantum-sensing settings \cite{Degen2017RMP,Kurizki2015PNAS}.
 Long-baseline, multi-interferometer configurations such as MIGA show how differential gravity measurements and arrayed operation can suppress common-mode noise and extract weak signals \cite{Canuel2018SciRep}.
-Translating these ideas to chip-scale superconducting gravimeters would enable common-mode rejection of platform vibrations, gravity-gradient measurements, and cross-calibration against cold-atom or optical instruments.
-Taken together with ongoing progress in qubit coherence, nanomechanical $Q$ factors, and low-noise microwave readout \cite{Aspelmeyer2014RMP,Degen2017RMP}, our results indicate that deployable, chip-scale quantum gravimeters for geoscience, navigation, and precision tests of gravity are technically within reach \cite{Hinderer2007,Carney2019,Touboul2017}.
+Translating these ideas to chip-scale superconducting gravimeters would enable common-mode rejection of platform vibrations, gravity-gradient measurements, and cross-calibration against cold-atom or optical instruments. {Progress in qubit coherence, nanomechanical $Q$ factors, and low-noise microwave readout \cite{Aspelmeyer2014RMP,Degen2017RMP} supports the feasibility of chip-scale superconducting gravimeters as a route to high-bandwidth gravity sensing for geoscience, navigation, and tests of gravity \cite{Hinderer2007,Carney2019,Touboul2017}.}

 \begin{widetext}